A large camera obscura, constructed entirely from digitally fabricated components.

-Located on an oceanfront in Long Island, Mitchell Park in Greenport, New York brings together a curious synthesis of ancient and new technology in its Camera Obscura.
+Located on the waterfront on Long Island, Mitchell Park in Greenport, New York, brings together a curious synthesis of ancient and new technology in its camera obscura.

-The first known purpose built Camera Obscura was built by the Islamic scientist Abu Ali Al-Hasan Ibn al-Haitham, and subsequently Camera Obscura's were built and used by Roger Bacon, Johannes Kepler, Sir Thomas Browne, and Leonardo Da Vinci.
+The first known camera obscura was built by the Islamic scientist Abu Ali Al-Hasan Ibn al-Haitham, and subsequently camera obscuras were built and used by Roger Bacon, Johannes Kepler, Sir Thomas Browne, and Leonardo Da Vinci.

-Perhaps the most controversial possible users of Camera Obscura's were classical painters.
-Known as the Hockney–Falco thesis, it is the idea that much of the painting done by the “Old Masters” was done optical aids such as the camera obscura.
-Using such a device would have allowed for true-to-life tracings and painting by the artists, and may explain a sudden rise in realism in painting.
+Perhaps the most controversial possible users of camera obscuras were classical painters.
+The Hockney–Falco thesis is the idea that much of the painting done by the “Old Masters” was done with optical aids such as the camera obscura.
+Using such a device would have allowed for true-to-life tracings and painting by the artists, and may explain a sudden rise in Realism.

-The Mitchell Park Camera Obscura has added a distinctly modern technological overlay to the optical device, by having been built entirely out of digitally fabricated components.
-The camera was designed entirely as a 3D computer model, and the pieces were cut laser cut, and assembled as a kit.
-In this sense the Mitchell Park Camera Obscura is both one of a kind, and perfectly reproducable anywhere in the world.
+The Mitchell Park camera obscura has added a distinctly modern technological overlay to the optical device, having been built entirely out of digitally fabricated components.
+The camera was designed entirely as a 3D computer model, and the pieces were laser cut and assembled as a kit.
+In this sense the Mitchell Park camera obscura is both one of a kind and perfectly reproducible anywhere in the world.

 Visitors can control the lens itself from inside the camera, via a box equipped with a joy stick.
 Viewing is best when daylight is strongest.
 Also of interest in the park is seasonal ice skating and a working antique carousel in a round glass building.
 The carousel was built by the Herschell-Spillman Company in 1920 and one of only a handful of carousels that still features a brass ring dispenser.